camposfa/academic-website/content/publication/orkin_in-review_seasonality-of-the-gut-microbiota.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["8"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = ""
-publication_short = ""
+publication = "The ISME Journal" publication_short = "The ISME Journal"

 # Abstract and optional shortened version.
 abstract = "Research on the gut microbiota of free-ranging mammals is offering new insights into dietary ecology.
 However, for free-ranging primates, little information is available for how microbiomes are influenced by ecological variation through time.
-Primates inhabiting seasonal tropical dry forests undergo stark decreases in food abundance and water availability, which have been linked to adverse health effects.
+Primates inhabiting seasonal tropical dry forests undergo seasonally specific decreases in food abundance and water availability, which have been linked to adverse health effects.
 Throughout the course of a seasonal transition in 2014, we collected fecal samples from three social groups of free-ranging white-faced capuchin monkeys (_Cebus capucinus imitator_) in Sector Santa Rosa, Área de Conservación Guanacaste, Costa Rica.
-Our 16s rRNA sequencing data reveals that unlike other primates, the white-faced capuchin monkey gut is dominated by Bifidobacterium and Streptococcus.
-Linear mixed effects models indicate that abundances of these genera are associated with fluctuating availability and consumption of fruit and arthropods.
-Further, beta diversity clusters by rainfall season, irrespective of social group membership.
-We observed high diversity of Proteobacteria throughout the year, which are overrepresented during the wet season and periods of low-fruit abundance, as are enteric pathogens such as Helicobacter, Campylobacter, Haemophilus, and Pseudomonas.
-We contend that ecological and microbial fluctuations may contribute to negative health consequences among white-faced capuchin monkeys at Sector Santa Rosa." abstract_short = ""
+16S rRNA sequencing data reveal that unlike other primates, the white-faced capuchin monkey gut is dominated by Bifidobacterium and Streptococcus.
+Linear mixed effects models indicate that abundances of these genera are associated with fluctuating availability and consumption of fruit and arthropods, whereas beta diversity clusters by rainfall season.
+Whole shotgun metagenomics revealed that the capuchin gut is dominated by carbohydrate-binding modules associated with digestion of plant polysaccharides and chitin, matching seasonal dietary patterns.
+We conclude that rainfall and diet are associated with the diversity, composition, and function of the capuchin gut microbiome.
+Additionally, microbial fluctuations are likely contributing to nutrient uptake and the health of wild primate populations." abstract_short = ""

 # Does this page contain LaTeX math? (true/false)